vertica/vertica-kubernetes/DEVELOPER.md

 This guide explains how to set up an environment to develop and test the Vertica operator.

-# Repo Structure
+# Repo structure

 This repository contains the following directories and files:

-- `docker-vertica/`: files that build a Vertica server container that is designed for [Administration Tools](https://docs.vertica.com/latest/en/admin/using-admin-tools/admin-tools-reference/) deployments.
+- `docker-vertica/`: files that build a Vertica server container.
+This container is designed for [Administration Tools](https://docs.vertica.com/latest/en/admin/using-admin-tools/admin-tools-reference/) deployments.

   The build process requires that you provide a Vertica RPM package that is version 11.0.0 or higher.

-- `docker-vertica-v2/`: files that build the v2 Vertica server container that is designed for vclusterops deployments.
+- `docker-vertica-v2/`: files that build the v2 Vertica server container.
+This container is designed for vclusterops deployments.
 - `docker-operator/`: files that build the [VerticaDB operator](https://docs.vertica.com/latest/en/containerized/db-operator/) container.
 - `docker-vlogger/`: files that build the vlogger sidecar container that sends the contents of `vertica.log` to STDOUT.
 - `scripts/`: scripts that run Makefile targets and execute end-to-end (e2e) tests with tools in this repository.